k2-fsa/sherpa/README.md

 pip install -r ./requirements.txt
 ```

-Third, install C++ extension.
-You can use one of the following methods.
+Third, install the C++ extension of `sherpa`.
+You can use one of
+the following methods.

 ### Option 1: Use `pip`